PO Box Petition

 In August 2012, the HSMG submitted a Citizen Petition to change the wording of the existing labeling regulations to allow a USPS Post Office Box in lieu of a street address on product labels.
 As of filing, the FDA had 180 days to respond.

-On February 1, 2013, the FDA responded with an Interim Response, which stated they has "not been able to reach a decision".
+On February 1, 2013, the FDA responded with an Interim Response, which stated they have "not been able to reach a decision".

 In November, 2014, the HSCG submitted an Amended Petition to the FDA with additional information (our new name and new demographic information).